Visiting Moogerah Peaks safely

 - Book your campsite online or learn about our camping booking options.

 - If you cannot book online, see camping bookings for other options.

 A special permit is not required for recreational activities in Moogerah Peaks National Park unless they are organised events or large scale competitive events.
 If an activity or visit to a protected area includes commercial photography or filming—that is, to sell photographs or film footage taken on a protected area or use photographs or footage in a product which will later be sold, such as a book or postcard—a permit must be obtained and a fee paid.

 Domestic animals are not permitted in Moogerah Peaks National Park.

 The Moogerah Peaks are usually hotter and colder than the average Brisbane temperatures, especially on the ridges and peaks.
-Winters are usually dry and cold with frosty nights, temperatures dropping to an average minimum of 5°C. Summers are warm to very hot, especially on the exposed ridges, reaching to 40°C. Watch out for late spring and summer thunderstorms, which bring lightning.
-Most rain falls between November and March.
+Winters are usually dry and cold with frosty nights, with temperatures dropping to an average minimum of 5°C. Summers are warm to very hot, especially on the exposed ridges, reaching to 40°C. Watch out for late spring and summer thunderstorms, which bring lightning.
+The higher rainfall months are usually between November and March.
 Weather forecasts are available from the Bureau of Meteorology.

 For more information see the tourism information links.